 Corcovado is one of the highest mountain beaks in the Rio de Janeiro area.
 The mountain is located in the Tijuca Forest national park.
 The mountain is huge and offers tourists a wide variety of attractions.
 It is a popular attraction and they can be used as a viewing platform at its peak.
 The mountain can be used a viewing peak to take a look at the glorious city of Rio.
 The mountain also has the ...

-Most people visit Rio De Janeiro for the Carnaval (Carnival).
-The principal things to do in Brazil is the Sambódromo Parade.
+Several people love adding Sambadrome Marquês de Sapucaí to their list of things to do in Brazil.
 It is basically a parade area that is purpose built and is located in the downtown area.
-Every year during the Rio Carnival several Samba school parades compete at the Sambódromo, which attracts thousands of tourists.
+Every year during the Rio Carnival several Samba school parades compete here, which attracts thousands of tourists.
 The place was built back in 1984 and was designed by Oscar Niemeyer.
 The construction work took 110 days and the place was inaugurated on March 2, 1984.
-The Sambodromo where the Carnaval (Carnival) is happening, it is located on the Marquês de Sapucaí Street and you might not know this but the place made an appearance in the movie Rio when Linda was looking for Blue and Jewel.
+Sambadrome Marquês de Sapucaí is located on the Marquês de Sapucaí Street and you might not know this but the place made an appearance in the movie Rio when Linda was looking for Blue and Jewel.
 The venue basically consists of 13 free standing structures that are located at the end of an alleyway.
 The alleyway is home to the Apotheosis Square, which is a place where the participants can take off their costumes as the parade comes to an end.
-The place could initially accommodate 70,000 people but the capacity has been changed to 90,000 people, which is the reason why the Rio 2016 Summer Olympics took place here.
+The place could initially accommodate 70,000 people but the capacity has been changed to 90,000 people, which is the reason why the Rio 2016 Summer Olympics will take place here.
+Now that you know about the things to do in Sambadrome Marquês de Sapucaí, please visit the place with your family and friends.